-We have audited the financial statements of the Scheme on pages 1 to 15, that comprise the Statement of Net Assets as at 31 March 2017, Statement of Changes in Net Assets and Statement of Cash Flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.
+We have audited the financial statements of Scheme on pages 1 to 14, that comprise the Statement of Net Assets as at 31 March 2018, the Statement of Changes in Net Assets, and Statement of Cash Flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.

-In our opinion, the financial statements of the Scheme on pages 1 to 15:
+In our opinion the financial statements of the Scheme on pages 1 to 14:

-- present fairly, in all material respects: - its financial position as at 31 March 2017; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and International Financial Reporting Standards (IFRS).
+- present fairly, in all material respects: - its net assets as at 31 March 2018; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and International Financial Reporting Standards (IFRS).

-Our audit was completed on 22 June 2017.
+Our audit was completed on 21 June 2018.
 This is the date at which our opinion is expressed.